AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/android.md

 ### Termux:

-This method involves hosting an instance of [Feuerhamster](https://github.com/Feuerhamster)'s `wattpad-downloader`.
+This method involves hosting an instance of [Feuerhamster](https://github.com/Feuerhamster)'s [wattpad-downloader](https://github.com/Feuerhamster/wattpad-downloader).
 Although it actually uses an older fork.

 The following steps are based on this guide: https://wpdl-termux.wasmer.app.